A.T. Markose: Legacy

-His legacy is one of intellectual exuberance of a consummate scholar, an inspirational teacher and communicator to his colleagues and students.
-Many of them have gone to high positions in the legal field and have kept his flame alive in the field of legal scholarship and education.
+His legacy is characterized by significant contributions to legal scholarship and a distinguished career in pedagogy and communication.
+Many of his former students and colleagues subsequently attained prominent positions within the legal profession, continuing to advance his methodologies in legal education and research.
 N.R.
 Madhava Menon, the founder of the National Law Schools of India, and others like George H. Godbois Jr have professed a lifelong admiration and affection for their mentor.

 A.T.
 Markose was a polymath with literary interests.
 His special interest in the style of ‘poems in prose’ led to a book in Malayalam titled Kavithakal Gadyathil (Verses in Prose) that was published by A. T. Markose, Kottayam: NBS, 1966.
 In an interview in 2011, the poet and writer, Jeet Thayil, the nephew of A.T.
 Markose, said that his uncle introduced him to the poetry of Baudelaire.

 Memorial Events

-Since 2011 Cochin University for Science and Technology (CUSAT), School of Legal Studies has been organizing the A.T Markose Memorial Moot Court Competition in honour of their founding professor.
+Since 2011, Cochin University for Science and Technology (CUSAT), School of Legal Studies has been organizing the A.T Markose Memorial Moot Court Competition in honour of their founding professor.
 In 2020, the A.T.
 Markose Memorial Moot Court Competition has been jointly organized as the 1st Surana and Surana & CUSAT School of Legal Studies event.
 In 2011, A.T.
 Markose was posthumously honoured as Distinguished Law Teacher by the Society of Indian Law Firms (SILF) and the Madhava Menon Institute of legal Advocacy.